Skybound (film)

 Skybound is a 1935 American action film directed by Raymond K. Johnson and starring Lloyd Hughes, Edward J. Nugent and Lona Andre.
 It was produced as an independent second feature on Poverty Row and distributed by Puritan Pictures.
 The film's sets were designed by the art director Vin Taylor.

-Synopsis
+Plot

 A gang of smugglers hoping to outwit Captain John Kent, a pilot with United States Border Patrol, use an attractive nightclub singer to try and trick his younger brother Doug into assisting them.